onyeka-hub/Project-24/README.md

 aws eks update-kubecofig --name <cluster_name> --region <cluster_region> --kubeconfig kubeconfig

 **Note**: The above eks module version deploys kubernates version 1.22 which is an older version that requires some plugins before it can worfk successfully.
-Therefore we will use the eks module latset version at https://github.com/onyeka-hub/terraform-eks-module-official.git
+Therefore we will use the eks module latest version at https://github.com/onyeka-hub/terraform-eks-module-official.git

 ## HELM